thetisproject/thetis/docs/source/demo_2d_channel.rst

 rectangular domain, where the flow is forced by an initial pertubation in the water elevation field.

-We begin by importing Thetis and creating a rectangular mesh, 40 km long and 2 km wide.
+We begin by importing Thetis and creating a rectangular mesh with :py:func:`~.firedrake.utility_meshes.RectangleMesh`.
+The domain is 40 km long and 2 km wide.
 We generate 25 elements in the along-channel direction and 2 in the cross-channel direction::

     from thetis import *